 TIP: To confirm the device is joined to Azure AD (This is NOT applicable for Azure AD registered devices), run dsregcmd. exe /status in a command prompt.
 The AzureAdjoined field in the results shows YES if the device is Azure AD-joined.

 How to Install SCCM Client Manually on Intune Managed Devices?

-You can install SCCM client manually with following command line even if Intune already manages your Windows 10 device.
-Another method to install SCCM client is to automate the client install using Azure AD identity via Microsoft Intune (this is explained in the next section of this post).
+You can install the SCCM client manually with the following command line even if Intune already manages your Windows 10 device.
+Another method to install the SCCM clients is to automate the client install using Azure AD identity via Microsoft Intune (this is explained in the next section of this post).

 The following example shows the general structure of the command line:

 ccmsetup.exe /mp:<source management point> CCMHOSTNAME=<internet-based management point> SMSSiteCode=<site code> SMSMP=<initial management point> AADTENANTID=<Azure AD tenant identifier> AADCLIENTAPPID=<Azure AD client app identifier> AADRESOURCEURI=<Azure AD server app identifier>

 More details about command-line properties.